 NAB employees monitoring native seedling recruitment on a floodplain at TERN’s Australian SuperSite Network Calperum Mallee SuperSite—part of a week-long intensive environmental monitoring and information exchange program organized by Earthwatch (photo courtesy of Cassandra Nichols)

-The National Australia Bank (NAB) has used TERN’s infrastructure to conduct staff training and assist TERN and its not-for-profit partners complete important environmental research.
+The National Australia Bank (NAB) has used TERN’s environmental sensors to conduct staff training and assist TERN and its not-for-profit partners complete important environmental research.

 Whilst the focus of TERN’s industry engagement is primarily to support science to enable sustainable and enhanced productivity of our food, fibre, fuel and natural resource based industries, sometimes, unexpected industry relationships emerge during the TERN infrastructure journey.
 The use of TERN infrastructure by Australia’s finance sector is one such pleasant surprise.